btel/SpikeSort/docs/source/tutorial_beans.rst

    labels.
 For example, feature ``Ch0:P2P`` denotes peak-to-peak amplitude in contact (channel) 0.

-   The Feature space viewer plots the two-dimensional projections of the feature space and histograms of features.
+   The Feature space viewer plots the spikes' projections in the feature space (pair-wise 2D plots) and 1D projection histograms for every feature.

    .. note::